-Modern health practices in the west don’t include terms like qi or blood building today.
+Modern health practices in the west don’t include terms like qi or blood building.

-Still, they translate perfectly well into approaches we take and accept as very basic and practical to health all the time in our present day and age.
+Still, they translate perfectly into approaches we take and accept as very basic and practical to health all the time in our present-day and age.

 WHY WE SHOULD BUILD THE BLOOD (AND HOW IT WORKS)